aws-samples/aws-media-replay-engine-samples/README.md

 Run the following commands to build and deploy the sample applications from scratch.
 Be sure to define a value for `REGION` first.

 ```
-REGION=[specify a region in a format like us-east-1]
+REGION=[specify the region where MRE is deployed in a format like us-east-1]
 git clone https://github.com/aws-samples/aws-media-replay-engine-samples.git
 cd aws-media-replay-engine-samples
 deployment_dir=$(pwd)/deployment